mikedeshazer/BbaliAPI/README.md

 2. in project folder, you need to init folder with git.
-Login to the heroku on local using cmd(command pormpt) or terminal(mac) in the root folder of project, open with cmd
+Login to the heroku on local using cmd(command pormpt) or terminal(mac) in the root folder of project, open with cmd.

 ```

 heroku create

 git add .

 git commit -m "heroku"

 git push heroku master

 ```

 ### Install dependencies